 Dog Boarding: What You Need to Know

-Last updated: May 3, 2026
+Last updated: May 18, 2026

 Disclosure: Maria's PetBNB offers cage-free home boarding in San Diego.
-We wrote this guide to help you judge any stay, including ours.
+We wrote this guide to help you judge any overnight stay, including ours.

 What Is Dog Boarding?